As Warren Buffet says, accounting is the language of business.

 You can view your income statement in two formats – on a cash basis or accrual basis.

-To learn more about the differences between this, and when to use either, please check out our post on “Accrual vs. Cash-Basis Accounting”.
+To learn more about the differences between these accounting basics, and when to use either, please check out our post on “Accrual vs. Cash-Basis Accounting”.

-Even worse, if my cleaning company has a high “Debt-to-Equity” ratio, it could indicate that my business is overleveraged and could have issues paying my liabilities if a downturn occurred in my business.
+Even worse, if our cleaning company has a high “Debt-to-Equity” ratio, it could indicate that our business is overleveraged.

 As you can see, your balance sheet can give you a clear indication of the financial health of your business.